Exclusive (album): Singles

 The album's lead single, "Wall to Wall" was released on May 29, 2007.
 The song was produced by Sean Garrett, written by Walter Scott.
 The single reached at number 79 on the US Billboard Hot 100, due to no digital release for this single.

 "Kiss Kiss"; a collaboration with a fellow American recording artist T-Pain, was released as the album's second single on September 11, 2007.
 Following the non-success of his first single, this single became a big success in the United States.
 The song reached at number one on the Billboard Hot 100, and number 6 on the Canadian Hot 100, also reaching the top ten in Australia, Canada and New Zealand.

 "With You" was released as the album's third single on December 4, 2007.
 The song was produced by the production team StarGate.
 The single became his second successful single in the most international music markets.
 It has since become one of the highest-charting singles of Brown's solo career, entering the foreign music markets, where his previous efforts have failed to these charts.
 It has reached the top ten; including in Australia, Canada, Ireland, New Zealand, and United Kingdom.

 The re-release of its first single from The Forever Edition, called "Forever" (produced by Polow da Don).
 It was released on April 29, 2008.
-The song debuted at number 9 on the Billboard Hot 100, due of its high digital sales.
+The song debuted at number 9 on the Billboard Hot 100, due to its high digital sales.
 However, it dropped quickly due to the lack of sales during these following weeks.
 The song then re-entered the top ten again, after airplay increases and has peaked at number 2.